"Stealthing": when criminal law freezes at the gates of intimacy...

-In the age of all-digital technology and the considerable development of social networks, legal security, which until now has been the focus of all our attention, now finds itself confronted by the overflowing and galloping inventiveness of the pernicious users of these new technologies, who in just three clicks overtake the responsiveness of our legislative system and unprotectedly absorb an impulsive youth, ideal prey for the many predators who clutter the Web.
+In the age of all-digital technology and the considerable development of social networks, legal security, which until now has been the focus of all our attention, now finds itself confronted by the overflowing and galloping inventiveness of the pernicious users of these new technologies, who in just three clicks supplant the reactivity of our legislative system and absorb, without any protection whatsoever, an impulsive youth, ideal prey for the many predators who clutter the Web.

 Cécile Lefrançois and Clémence Vialatte, University of Montpellier